urschrei/convertbng/README.md

 `convertbng_list` accepts a list of longitude values, and a list of latitude values.
 Numpy arrays are OK too, but note the return type:
 returns a list of tuples containing Easting and Northing integers.

+`convertlonlat_list` accepts a list of BNG Eastings, and a list of BNG Northings.
+Numpy arrays are OK too, but note the return type:
+returns a list of tuples containing longitudes and latitudes as floating-point numbers.

 ```python
 from convertbng.util import convertbng, convertbng_list, convertlonlat_list